CryptoBlades/cb-gitbook-wiki/characters/what-are-characters/README.md

 ![](../../.gitbook/assets/characters.png)

-Characters are one of the main NFTs the player can possess in CryptoBlades.
+Characters are one of the main NFTs the player can possess in CryptoWar.

 Each account can hold a maximum of four characters at any given time.

 The price to mint characters is displayed on the button in the Plaza tab.
-All SKILL spent on minting characters gets sent to the contract that handles fight payouts.
+All $XWeapon spent on minting characters gets sent to the contract that handles fight payouts.

 Each character starts at level one, and comes with a random element upon minting.